An excerpt I wrote from an online discussion about women in ceramics:

 My first teacher was a tough, no-nonsense Brit named Jane Williams.
-She used to make lovely black and white slip ware, and she dug her own rich-red earthenware clay from the local river bank.
+She used to make lovely black and white slipware on her kick-wheel, and she dug her own rich-red earthenware clay from the local river bank.
 Like I said, she was double tough, and a great teacher.

 Currently I am finding mystery and pleasure in the work of a British clay maker, originally from Poland, Maggie Jablonska⁴.
 Some of the POV’s on her site crack me up, but her work cuts to the heart.
 It looks like she is starting to do time-based clay sculptures, as does Professor Linda Swanson³, at Concordia’s ceramics department.

 I am sorry that I do not know much about Québec women clay artists, I am new to the scene.
 Perhaps it’s time for a book that bridges old and new?
 It would be great to see that.
 Where are those pesky biographers when you need them?!
 P.S.
 I forgot to mention M.C.
 Richards², a giant in the field."